FedericoAcostaDev/coolmovies/README2.md

 2. Then we'll need to create our app's image.
 You can do this by the script `docker:up` set by our package.json script or by the original command:

-`docker build -t react:app .`
+`docker build -t react-coolmovies:app .`

 3. So we can run our app.
-You can do this by the script `docker:run` set by our package.json script or by the original command:
+You can do this by the script `docker:run` set by our package.json file or by the original command:

-`docker run -p 3000:3000 react:app`
+`docker run -p 3000:3000 react-coolmovies:app`

 4. That's it!
 Access [port 3000](http://localhost:3000)

+:mega: If you want to use docker container with hotreload for local development, then use the shortcut `docker:watch` instead of step three command!
+This shortcut has also been set in our package.json file.

 ## Stop running current container